Venezuela's struggling socialists hold primaries for parliamentary vote

 However, the opposition has struggled to articulate policy proposals, its often wealthy politicians fail to connect with normal Venezuelans and 2014 protests that turned violent tarred its reputation.

-The government also boasts a remarkable state propaganda machine, electoral district geography seen as favorable, and, crucially, a hardcore of unflinching loyalists who blame right-wing foes for engineering the economic crisis.
+The government also boasts a remarkable state propaganda machine, electoral district geography seen as favourable, and, crucially, a hardcore of unflinching loyalists who blame right-wing foes for engineering the economic crisis.

 "I'm a die-hard voter," said Marcos Mirabal, 77, who proudly displays a Chavez figurine in his coconut store in the 23 de Enero hillside slum.